vorce/forvillelser/posts/2018-10-29T15:20:37Z-finding-bugs-with-property-based-testing.md

 Property based tests seems like the perfect fit for these type of functions.
 Maybe it's because there is usually quite clear desired properties in this space.

-I was happy and impressed by how fast property based tests [found bugs](https://github.com/vorce/dasie/pull/8) in my own (persistent) data structure implementations.
+I was happy and impressed by how fast property based tests [found bugs](https://github.com/vorce/dasie/pull/8) in my own (persistent) data structure implementations in Elixir.

 #### Large combination of inputs